slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 so it can ensure it's got them all cached locally.

 It also passes through any relevant permissions to `slipwayhq.echarts`.
-In this case we pass through both the `fonts` permission, because like the `render` Component the `echarts` Component needs to be able to access fonts so it can render text, and the `registry_components` permission, because the `echarts` component internally uses other components such as [`slipwayhq.svg`](https://github.com/slipwayhq/slipway_svg) to render the chart.
+In this case we pass through both the `fonts` permission, because the `echarts` Component needs to be able to access fonts so it can render text, and the `registry_components` permission, because the `echarts` component internally uses other components such as [`slipwayhq.svg`](https://github.com/slipwayhq/slipway_svg) to render the chart.